mfeingol/PlexTools/Source/ImportHearts/README.md

 ﻿# What is it?

 This program reads the tracks stored in a [Plex](https://www.plex.tv) playlist JSON file, and copies the ratings to the corresponding tracks on the specified server.
+If a playlist id is provided, it will also add the tracks to the playlist.

 Why would you need this?
 You have ❤️ Tracks playlist on one media server, and you want to transfer those ratings to a second media server.
 This is step two of two.

 # Usage

-ImportHearts 1.0.0
+ImportPlaylist 1.1.0
 Copyright (C) 2022 Max Feingold

   -t, --token     Required.
 Token used to access Plex server